 Is the coach going to tell me what to do?

-No. A good coach will never tell you what to do but help you to find the best answer you could possibly have taken into account your values, your vision, your purpose, your needs, and your intended goals and aspirations.
+No. A good coach will never tell you what to do but help you to find the best answer you can have, taking into account your values, your vision, your purpose, your needs, and your intended goals and aspirations.

 A coach supports you in being and acting coherently and in alignment with who you most authentically are and want to be.
 If you do not know who that is, the coach will support you in finding it out so you can make your life a fulfilling and meaningful journey toward self-actualization.
 That is becoming your best self and enjoying the way.